Cockapoo Advice guide (Before you buy)

 Each coat type has specific requirements;

-• Straight coats need brushing at least thrice weekly and bathing when necessary.
-Brush the coat in the direction of hair growth.
+• Straight coats– need brushing at least three times a week and bathed when necessary.
+Brush the coat in direction of hair growth.
 Get the hair around the ears and eyes trimmed for clear vision.

 • Wavy coats– require extra commitment and care.
-Spritz it with a conditioner before line brushing, as dry hair may break as frizzy as human hair would.
-After brushing the coat, it should feel smooth without knots or mats.
+Spritz it with a conditioner before line brushing as dry hair may break as frizzy, human hair would.
+After brushing the coat it should feel smooth without knots or mats.

 • Curly coats– require daily brushing as they easily tangle, mat, absorb murky water, and trap debris between the curls.
 A teddy bear trim (~4 cm long) by a groomer every six makes it easier to maintain.
 You can brush this coat when dry.

 Apart from the coat, clean the floppy ears to prevent wax and dirt build-up.
-Trim long nails at the ends without cutting them quickly, and brush the teeth 2-3 times a week to prevent tartar buildup.
+Trim long nails at the ends without cutting the quick, and brush the teeth 2-3 times a week to prevent tartar buildup.

 In addition, use treats and praises to make grooming pleasurable for you and the Cocker Poodle mix.